Cordince/i3lock-svg-nh/README.md

 see a white screen (you can configure the color/an image).
 You can return to your screen by entering your password.

 i3lock-svg builds on i3lock and adds in random animations as you type.
-Nathan Harrington did not wriote this, just customized it.
+Nathan Harrington did not write this, just customized it.
 The original author appears to be https://github.com/ravinrabbid/i3lock-svg/  That appears to be an abandoned, broken project on Fedora and recreating it here is hopefully the easiest way to keep them separate instead of forking.

 Requirements